-Plenty of discussions, how-to-guides and articles supporting CDN usage are already all over the Internet.
+Plenty of discussions, how-to-guides, and articles supporting CDN usage are already all over.
 So, let us not add one more to it.
 Instead, let's look at how to make the best use of a CDN service without allowing your SEO to suffer.

 Considering most of us know about CDN and its benefits, let me take you through some of the preparatory SEO guidelines that can help you maximize CDN investment.
 Following them will ensure that you don’t run the risk of losing all your visitors coming through Google image searches.

 Step#1: Set up CDN using your own subdomain